wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

     msiexec /i EdgeDataStore.msi PORT=5590 INSTALLFOLDER="C:\otherdir"
     ```

     **Note:** You can use the optional INSTALLFOLDER parameter (must be in all caps) to specify an alternate location for Edge Data Store's binary components.
-The default value is "C:\Program Files\OSISoft\EdgeDataStore".
-OSIsoft recommends you use the default value.

-3. In the OSIsoft Edge Data Store Setup window, click **Next**.
-4. Optional: Change the install folder and port number (default 5590) and select the Modbus or OpcUa component or both.

-   **Note:** Valid values are in the range of 1024 to 65535.
-Select a port not already in use on the host because the installer will not check for this case.
-In the command line, use the optional PORT parameter (must be in all caps) to specify the port.
+OSIsoft recommends you use the default location of "C:\Program Files\OSISoft\EdgeDataStore".
+Use the optional PORT parameter (must be in all caps) to specify the port.
 If you omit PORT=nnnn, the default port will be used.
-The UI will start with the port pre-set to the value specified; validity will be checked as mentioned previously, with the install proceeding only when a valid port number is provided.
-However, if the "quiet" or "no ui" flag for msiexec is specified and the PORT value on the command line is not valid, the install will proceed with the default 5590 value.
+If the "quiet" or "no ui" flag for msiexec is specified and the PORT value on the command line is not valid, the install will proceed with the default 5590 value.

+4. In the OSIsoft Edge Data Store Setup window, click **Next**.
+5. Optional: Change the install folder and port number (default port is 5590).

+   **Note:** Valid values for the port number are in the range of 1024 to 65535 and only an unused port number should be entered.

+6. Optional: Select to add a Modbus TCP EDS Adapter system component, an OPC UA EDS Adapter system component, or both.

+    **Note:** The Modus TCP EDS adapter and the OPC UA EDS adapter are both installed, regardless of whether a system component is added.
+Additional system components can be added for each adapter after installation.

-5. Click **Next** > **Install**.
+7. Click **Next** > **Install**.

-    When the install finishes, Edge Data Store will be installed and running on the port specified.

-6. Click **Finish**.
+8. Click **Finish**.

+For instructions on how to verify the Edge Data Store installation, see [Verify installation](xref:VerifyInstallation).

 ## Linux

-You must have administrative privileges to install the software, for example root or sudo privilege.
-Complete the following to install Edge Data Store on Linux:
+You must have administrative privileges to install the software, for example root or sudo privilege, and the Linux OS must be up to date for the install to succeed.
+Complete the following steps to install Edge Data Store on Linux:

+1. Download the Linux distribution file from the [OSIsoft Customer portal (https://customers.osisoft.com/s/products)](https://customers.osisoft.com/s/products).

+       **Note:** Customer login credentials are required to access the portal.

-1. Open a terminal window and type the sudo command for the installation kit appropriate to your operating system and processor.
+2. Open a terminal window and run the sudo apt install command for the installation kit appropriate to your operating system and processor.

     **Debian 9 or later (Intel/AMD 64 bit processors)**